Japan seeks 'fairness' in currency talks with US, Prime Minister Ishiba says

 Kato plans to visit Washington this week for a meeting of the Group of 20 finance chiefs on the sidelines of the spring meeting of the International Monetary Fund.
 He is widely expected to meet Bessent for bilateral trade talks.

-Some analysts say Japan could use its huge U.S. Treasury holdings - the largest in the world at over $1 trillion - as trade leverage, but Kato this month ruled out using them as a bargaining tool.
+Some analysts say Japan could use its huge US Treasury holdings - the largest in the world at over US$1 trillion - as trade leverage, but Kato this month ruled out using them as a bargaining tool.